r-wenger/MultiSenGE-Tools/README.md

 # Sentinel-GE-Tools
 This repository contains few tools to sort and extract stats on Sentinel-GE dataset.
+If you want to download the dataset, please follow this [link](https://github.com/r-wenger/Sentinel-GE-Tools)

 If you use this script and/or Sentinel-GE dataset, please cite the paper as follow.